Tuesday 4 August 2015

 By the time Zireme clocked 15, Aunt Daufe had given birth to three more children.
 The small house where they stayed was cramped with people, clothes, furniture, and other household materials.
 The older kids had to sleep in the living room with Zireme while the younger ones slept in the bedroom with their parents.

 Soon, Zireme noticed a pattern.
 There were days when her uncle and aunt would ensure all the kids slept in the living room.
 Those days were usually accompanied by sounds of a creaking bed and grunts that were unmistakably her uncle’s.
-This awakened something warm in Zireme which she could not explain.
+This awakened something warm in Zireme that she could not explain.
 It always made her feel weird but she learned to pretend she didn’t hear it, even though the wetness in her pants betrayed her.

 In the six years since she was with her uncle, she went home to Galabje thrice.
 The first time was filled with ecstasy and excitement because she had not seen her friends and family for months.
 The first day was her happiest but that was it.
 She soon began to resent the ‘local’ behavior of her friends and the pittance called food which her parents ate.
 Worst of all, there was no TV!
-She had no inclination of what was happening with Ishika on her favorite Indian series.
+She had no inclination of what was happening with Ishika in her favorite Indian series.
 By her third day, she was all but fed up!
 She needed to go back to the city.
 The second time she went home, she kept sulking and frowning, hating her farm work and the poverty of her home so much that she nearly exploded.
-The last time she went home, which was three years ago, she told her mother that it was expensive bringing her home and as such, she would not come home again for a long time.
-Her mother understood; she always understood.
+The last time she went home, three years ago, she told her mother that it was expensive coming home and that she would not come home again for a long time.
+Her mother understood: she always understood.
 She had learned that poor people had no choices so she nodded her head and patted Zireme.
 As she turned away, Zireme saw the look of absolute pain in her mother’s eyes and though she would have felt a twinge of guilt three years before, she didn’t feel anything.
 Her village is just too ‘local’ for her.

 She was going to be married!
 She would have her own house and do as she liked!
-She hoped the man her uncle chose for her has a house as big as her uncle’s, a big generator and an even bigger TV!
-She would bring a maid who would do all her house chores so she can finally rest.
+She hoped the man her uncle chose for her had a house as big as her uncle’s, a big generator, and an even bigger TV!
+She would bring a maid who would do all her house chores so she could finally rest.
 She would finally enjoy all the series and Nigerian movies that TV had to offer.
 She was not bothered that she had never gone to school.
-She could care less that she should be a child and not a bride.
+She couldn't care less that she should be a child and not a bride.
 She was happy and content!
-And she was definitely not like her neighbor – Kamara – who was always frowning, was above 25 and unmarried, and never watched TV because of her work.
+And she was definitely not like her neighbor – Kamara – who was always frowning, above 25 and unmarried, and never watched TV because of her work.
 That night, she slept and dreamed of her new life.
 In a few months, she would be living in total bliss.
 Life was good!

-Our society allows child abuse in the name of house work and training a girl-child.
+Our society allows child abuse in the name of housework and training a girl-child.
 We need to allow children be children.
 We need to allow children explore the possibilities of life.
 Some of these possibilities come from going to school.
 We need to stop all forms of #ChildAbuse and #ChildMarriage in our African societies.
 And it all begins with YOU!

 No comments: